deployKF/website/content/guides/platform/deploykf-gateway.md

   deploykf_istio_gateway:
     gateway:
       ## the "base domain" for deployKF
-      ##  - this domain and its subdomains should be dedicated to deployKF
+      ##  - this domain and its subdomains MUST be dedicated to deployKF
       ##
       hostname: deploykf.example.com